Pavel Argeyev: Move to France

-In 1914, on the outbreak of World War I, Argeyev resigned his Russian commission (after refusing to carry out a punishment on a soldier that he considered undeserved) and moved to France, enlisting in the French Foreign Legion with the rank of lieutenant on September 12, 1914.
+In 1914, on the outbreak of World War I, Argeyev resigned his Russian commission (after refusing to carry out a punishment on a soldier that he considered undeserved) and moved to France, enlisting in the French Foreign Legion with the rank of lieutenant on 12 September 1914.
 As with many airmen, he chose first to enlist in the infantry.
 He was assigned to the 131st Infantry Regiment, and participated in the Battle of the Marne, in which he received a head injury but returned to the front in October.
 He was awarded the Croix de Guerre, followed by an appointment as a chevalier of the Legion d'honneur in May 1915.
 In the process of winning these honors, Argeyev was wounded thrice, on 23 September 1915, in April 1916, and again on 2 May 1916.

 Career as a pilot

 In January 1916, having been ruled unfit for infantry service due to his injuries, Argeyev requested a transfer to the Armée de l'Air.
-After training at Pau, he was enlisted as a pilot on January 30, 1916.
-After having accumulated flying hours on the Western Front with Escadrille N48, he returned to Russia and was made a Captain of the Imperial Russian Air Service, assigned to the 12th Fighter Detachment on October 20, 1916.
+After training at Pau, he was enlisted as a pilot on 30 January 1916.
+After having accumulated flying hours on the Western Front with Escadrille N48, he returned to Russia and was made a Captain of the Imperial Russian Air Service, assigned to the 12th Fighter Detachment on 20 October 1916.

-Argeyev's first victory came four months later, on the morning of January 10, 1917 where he downed an Albatros C.V.
-An uncredited victory came four months later, on the evening April 8, when he downed a Fokker near Mitau, in modern-day Latvia.
-His second official victory came at 9:45 am on April 21, followed by his third on May 6, which he shared with Ernst Leman and Alexander Kazakov.
+Argeyev's first victory came four months later, on the morning of 10 January 1917, when he downed an Albatros C.V.
+An uncredited victory came four months later, on the evening of 8 April, when he downed a Fokker near Mitau, in modern-day Latvia.
+His second official victory came at 9:45 am on 21 April, followed by his third on 6 May, which he shared with Ernst Leman and Alexander Kazakov.
 He downed a Hansa-Brandenburg C.I near Berezhany, Ukraine in his Nieuport 17.
-He then scored three more victories in three months - an LVG C.II at Jēkabpils on May 17, another Hansa-Brandenburg C.I near Kozova on June 8, and finally a Rumpler C.I on June 20.
+He then scored three more victories in three months - an LVG C.II at Jēkabpils on 17 May, another Hansa-Brandenburg C.I near Kozova on 8 June, and finally a Rumpler C.I on 20 June.
 Now he was a flying ace, having scored more than five victories.